 In order to facilitate a supposedly more seamless interaction between people and the technologies they use, interaction designers often employ metaphorical allusion and ideas of tacit social affordance.
 While these approaches have had an undoubted positive effect upon the design of effective interactions they have tended to prevail in academic discourse at the expense of the development of a more subtle understanding of ways in which humans are enacted beings.
-Enaction does not necessarily imply cognitive understanding, but rather a more embodied and intuitive, perhaps pre-perceptual way of being.
-In this paper the authors propose that, through a new critical discourse, interaction design is positioned to engage in a theoretical anticipation of the means for people to seamlessly participate in the benefits of technology.
+Enaction does not necessarily imply cognitive understanding, but rather a more embodied and intuitive, perhaps preperceptual way of being.
+In this paper the authors propose that, through a new critical discourse, interaction design is best placed to engage in a theoretical anticipation of the means for people to seamlessly participate in the benefits of technology.
+Interaction design's strategic position as a creative arbiter of science and art means that it should seek the design and implementation of new human experiences which are as real, and as integrative, as those which we take to be a natural evolutionary inheritance.